Code Compliance process

-This notice of violation is delivered to the owner/owners of the property.
-This letter serves as notice to correct the violation or to cease and desist from continuing the violation within a certain time period, not to exceed ten days.
+This notice of violation is delivered to the owner(s) of the property.
+This letter serves as notice to correct the violation or to cease and desist from continuing the violation within a time period not to exceed ten days.
 A list of possible enforcement actions is included in the notice as well as the process for appealing the Notice.
 Failure to correct the violation or not to cease and desist may result in the County pursuing any of the available enforcement procedures and penalties in connection with the violation as outlined in Article 12 of the Land Use and Development Code.
 There may be other penalties as allowed by law.

 Questions about code compliance and enforcement can be directed to the County's Code Compliance Officer at 970-945-8212 or send an email below.